redMaPPer I: Algorithm and SDSS DR8 Catalog: The Cluster Finder

 \section{The Cluster Finder}

 We have now described in detail all the ingredients that go into the \redmapper\ cluster finder.
 Here, we focus on how these ingredients are blended within the context of the cluster finder to produce a catalog.
 In particular, we discuss how clusters are ultimately defined and percolated to ensure that every cluster is found once and only once.
 From a practical perspective, the cluster finding is broken into three stages.
 First, we look for overdensities around each individual galaxy using $\zred$ as an estimate of the cluster redshift.
 Second, we calculate the cluster likelihoods for each of the galaxies that have a sufficient overdensity.
 Third, after sorting by cluster likelihood, we percolate through the full catalog while probabilistically masking out cluster members.
+A process flow-chart for reference in this section is shown in Figure~\ref{fig:flowchart}.